sfmanuel/documentation/Settings.md

 Setting name | Default value | Description
 --- | --- | ---
-client.execution.retention_time.minutes | 1440 | How long an ended execution is kept before being deleted.
+`client.execution.retention_time.minutes` | 1440 | How long an ended execution is kept before being deleted.
 1440 minutes = 1 day.
-This can be overridden when starting an execution in a flow script. client.input.timeout.minutes | 10 | How long to wait for user input.
-This can be overridden when requesting user input in a flow script. client.flow.library.fallback | True | If a flow is not found in the client, look for it in the [public Cloudomation flow script library](https://github.com/starflows/library).
+This can be overridden when starting an execution in a flow script.
+`client.input.timeout.minutes` | 10 | How long to wait for user input.
+This can be overridden when requesting user input in a flow script.
+`client.flow.library.fallback` | True | If a flow is not found in the client, look for it in the public Cloudomation [flow script library ^fa:fa-external-link^](https://github.com/starflows/library).
 Valid options are 'True' and 'False'.
 Disabling this option will reduce the functionality of the user interface if certain flow scripts are not available in the client.
-See [User Interface](User Interface#flowscripts) for a list of flow scripts which are used by the user interface.
+See [User Interface](User+Interface#flowscripts) for a list of flow scripts which are used by the user interface.

 ### User configuration